jgomer2001/pipelines-plugin/README.md

 TODO:

+- Create a _status_ or _healthcheck_ endpoint and make cedarling initialize there, not upon first usage.
+This helps to early catch initialization/configuration issues
 - Fix the logging statements.
 Most of them are at INFO level.
 That might not be OK
 - Check linting and javadoc warnings
 <!--